ollielo/cinema_projectmanagement/design/2019/image_proposal/composable.md

 ## Design

+- The **consumer** must know about the structure of the `.cis` file in order to display it.
+Therefore, multiple representations are possible in the Cinema database.
+Two reasonable options are shown below.
 - `lighting`, `depth` and `mask` channels shall not be explicitly represented in the Cinema database.
 In general, they need not be present in the `cis` file, so **consumers** are expected to examine the contents of the file for that information.

 ## Option 1: include all layers